 Are you visiting Toronto and want to know some of the best spots for viewing and capturing the city’s skyline?
 In this post I will tell you the best spots and viewpoints that I have found, and further below you’ll find some photography tips for taking pictures of the skyline.
 All these suggestions are places that you can access for free, or by paying entry.
 You may see other more unique angles online, but these may be from private locations where photographers have gained access to that photo spot, with or without permission.
-I personally think Toronto needs to do more to provide more accessible high spots, such as rooftop bars and observations decks.
+I personally think Toronto needs to do more to provide more accessible high spots, such as rooftop bars and observation decks.
 However, besides the CN Tower or taking a helicopter tour, it’s quite hard to find many good aerial locations.

 So want to know the best places around the city for your pictures?
 Below are the best views and spots around the city to capture the Toronto skyline.

-Riverdale Park East
+1. Riverdale Park East

-This park offered one of my favourite locations to see the Toronto skyline.
-The view is within the city and slightly east of downtown.
-The quickest way to get here is to get off at Broadview Station and then taking a tram south or walk for around 5 mins from the station.
-One thing I particularly like about this viewpoint is that in the foreground you have a hill that overlooks a running track and also a baseball cage and it’s nice to sit and just watch people on the track or playing baseball with the skyline in the background.
-You’ll find another pic from this angle toward the end of this post.
+Riverdale Park East is a fantastic location in Toronto to see the skyline.
+The park is one of my favourite locations in the city and one thing I particularly like about this viewpoint is that in the foreground you have a hill that overlooks a running track and a baseball cage (not in my shot below).
+These add interesting elements to photographs.
+It’s also nice to sit and just watch people on the track or playing baseball with the skyline in the background.

 Best time: Morning/sunset/blue hour